PeptideFox

 A few user profiles change the default protocol shape:

 • Perimenopausal female.
 Estrogen-driven collagen decline accelerates during perimenopause, and most users land here with substrate already more depleted at baseline.
-Expect a longer activation phase before visible results — 12-week protocols rather than 8 are reasonable.
+The activation phase runs longer before visible results — 12-week protocols rather than 8 are the reasonable shape.

 • Recent surgery.
-Defer at least two weeks after major surgery.
+The standard convention defers the protocol at least two weeks after major surgery.
 Excessive angiogenesis during early surgical healing can complicate scar formation.
 After two weeks the scar-remodeling axis is when the protocol is most useful.

 • Post-procedure (laser, microneedling, peels).
 KLOW can begin roughly 48–72 hours after minor procedures, once the initial inflammatory cascade has peaked.
-Hold any new compounds through the acute first week — let the procedure's own repair signal run before layering anything on top.
+New compounds stay out through the acute first week — the procedure's own repair signal runs before anything layers on top.

 • MCAS or mast-cell-pattern reactivity.
 KPV addresses NF-κB-mediated skin inflammation but not mast-cell activation.
 If reactive-skin pattern persists past six weeks on KLOW, mast-cell-targeted work is the right next layer — not KLOW dose escalation.